UCSD-SUMS/public_html_17-18/officers.md

                             <em>3rd Year Transfer, Muir</em>
                         </p>
                         <p>
-                            <font size="-1"> This is smaller text.</font>
-                            <font size="-0.5">Zack joined SUMS to help build a math culture at UCSD and a structured environment for students to pursue
-                            extracurricular math.
-His primary goal with SUMS is to form a stable organization that will span many generations of students, and to help students explore and discover the kinds of math that excite and inspire them.</font>
+                            Zack joined SUMS to help build a math culture at UCSD and a structured environment for students to pursue extracurricular math.
+His primary goal with SUMS is to form a stable organization that will span many generations of students, and to help students explore and discover the kinds of math that excite and inspire them.
                         </p>
                     </div>
                 </div>